Geodetic Survey Benchmark

 VERTICAL CONTROL STATIONS have precise Orthometric Heights which measure elevation in meters indicating the height above the Geoid.

-Note: A single station can be classified in multiple ways – as an example having low-quality Orthometric Height and be part of the CORS network.
+Note: A single station can be classified in multiple ways – for example having low-quality Orthometric Height and being part of the CORS network.

 Geocaching for Survey Monuments (Benchmarking)